hoelsner/python-script-examples/README.md

 # python script examples

-This repository contains my python script examples, which are explained in more detail at the [Coding Networker Blog](https://codingnetworker.com).
+This repository contains my python script examples that focuses on use cases for Network Engineers.
+They are explained in more detail in the associated Blog posts at the [Coding Networker Blog](https://codingnetworker.com).

 The following examples are included in this repository: